oneapi-src/oneDNN/rfcs/20200717-onednn-v2/README.md

     Agreed on proceeding this way.
 This simplifies the API, its concepts, it is more flexible, and in future, if buffers are de-prioritized / dropped, there would be minimum changes to the API (essentially 0).

+- 20/09/09.
+After we discovered the issue with namespace clashing, we renamed `dnnl::sycl` (and other) namespaces to `dnnl::sycl_interop`.
+Along with that we also simplified the names of the interoperability functions.
+For instance, instead of `dnnl::sycl_interop::memory_get_memory_kind()` the function is now called `dnnl::sycl_interop::get_memory_kind()` as subject can be guessed by the first argument name.

 ---